Morning breath is the term that people commonly use to describe breath that smells bad when a person wakes up. It is a very common problem.

 A person may experience morning breath if they have a dry mouth.
 Saliva helps the mouth clear out bacteria that build up over the day and night.
 If the mouth is not producing enough saliva, bacteria will be able to build up more often.
 As a result, the release of VSCs overnight may be higher, potentially causing morning breath.

-One study that investigated the effect of water on morning breath found that drinking water or rinsing the mouth with water in the morning reduced VSCs by 30–50%, leading to an overall improvement in morning breath.
+One study that investigated the effect of water on morning breath found that drinking water or rinsing the mouth with water in the morning reduced VSCs by

 Breathing through the mouth can also dry it out.
 People who sleep with their mouth open or snore heavily may have a drier mouth and be more likely to have bad breath in the morning.